 Risk management during COVID has raised changes in the policies at companies.
 There are very few, if any, instances where your policies will provide insurance coverage to respond to a COVID-19-related claim.
 Insurers largely excluded coverage for these types of events after the viruses of the early-2000’s.
 State insurance agencies are closely monitoring claim activity related to the virus, and should anything change (i.e. should states begin recognizing COVID-19 as a covered disease under worker’s compensation statues, which we do not believe is likely), we will address that with you.

 As such, claim frequency is not expected to be impacted.
 Whenever there is a coverage question, we can get involved in determining whether to submit the claim.
-Please do not hesitate to reach out to discuss any coverage issues that come up.
+Please do not hesitate to reach out to discuss risk management during COVID-19 or any coverage issues that come up.
 Below please find a coverage, by coverage review of policies that could be implicated at this time.

 As of now, little impact is being seen in the insurance market.
 Insurers are continuing to issue quotes, even as many in the industry are working remote.
 Most of the industry is already equipped and flexible for working remote, so we expect this to continue for the duration.
 You may expect some lag in the responsiveness of some underwriters, so it would be prudent to build some extra time into the marketing process to ensure timely renewals and placements.